Traditional Neopolitan Pizza

-Try and use a nice strong flour for making the dough.
+Try and use a nice strong flour (12% protein or more) for making the dough.
 I have used special Cotswold Pizza Flour to make these pizza bases.

-You may have to keep an eye on the pizza after the ten-minute mark though to check it is not burning.
+In both methods, you have to keep an eye on your pizza though to check it is not burning.

 Authentic Italian Pizza Toppings

-But of course, you can add any types of topping to your pizza (well almost) to make whatever you prefer.
+But of course, you can add any type of topping to your pizza, in any combination (well almost) to make whatever you prefer.

 I hope you enjoy trying this recipe.
 It is great fun to do with kids – they all love making up their own pizzas!